|Assignee:||Tino Vázquez||% Done:|

 NAME = "My VM" OS_IMAGE = "Ubuntu desktop" DISK = "Accounts"

-#5 Updated by Gyula Csom almost 11 years ago
+#5 Updated by Gyula Csom about 11 years ago

 In our system (currently) we define similar metaadatas for (OS) images: